keptn/keptn.github.io/content/docs/1.0.x/concepts/quality_gates/index.md

 keywords: [keptn, use-cases]
 ---

 > When developing a software product, you eventually need to deliver a new version of your service in a production environment.
-To conduct this in a controlled manner and without impacting end-user experience, the quality of the new service has to be ensured in an automated way.
+To conduct this in a controlled manner and without impacting end-user experience, the quality of the new service must be ensured in an automated way.

 :bulb: *A quality gate allows conducting a deployment/release validation by ensuring that defined quality criteria are met.*